Why Your Data Reappears After Removal: The 'Groundhog Day' Effect

 Step 3: Audit and control your primary sources.
 Change your voter registration to a PO box where possible.
 Use alternate addresses for DMV, domain registrations, and commercial signups.
 The fewer fresh data points entering the data broker network, the slower the reappearance cycle.

 Step 4: Run a cleanup pass every 6–12 months.
-A full opt-out pass using OfflistMe takes 30–60 minutes and covers 300+ brokers.
+A full opt-out pass using OfflistMe takes less than 10 minutes and covers 500+ brokers.
 At the reappearance rates typical for most people (a handful of sites in a 6-month period), a periodic pass beats a monthly subscription at a fraction of the cost.

 Frequently Asked Questions